 What can you do to prevent infection?

-We are committed to providing high quality care in a clean and safe environment.
-Infections aren’t fussy about who spreads them, so we all need to be careful.
-Here are some simple things we can all do to help prevent the spread of infections.
+We're committed to providing high quality care in a clean and safe environment.
+Infections aren’t fussy about who spreads them, so we all need to play our part.

-Cleaning your hands is one of the simplest, cheapest and most effective ways to prevent micro-organisms (germs) being passed from person to person.
+Cleaning your hands is one of the simplest, cheapest and most effective ways to stop the spread of germs.
 Our hospital wards and clinical areas have alcohol hand gel dispensers available for staff and visitors to use.
 Our staff should always wash their hands or use an alcohol rub or gel before they examine you, don't be afraid to ask if they have cleaned their hands.

-Alcohol hand rubs are very effective at killing germs, but there are occasions when you should wash your hands with soap and water.
-Find out more in our hand hygiene leaflet
+Alcohol hand rubs are very effective at killing germs, but there are occasions when you should wash your hands.
+Read more about when you should wash your hands in our preventing infection leaflet.

-Leave infections at home - please do not visit if you are feeling unwell.
+- Leave infections at home - please do not visit if you feel unwell.
 If you have recently had sickness and diarrhoea you must not visit until you have been free from symptoms for at least three days.

 Respiratory and cough etiquette